 - Fill tool: much like using a fill tool in an image editor, this allows filling a continuous area with a new kind of tile.
 If multiple tiles are selected in the tileset, they are repeated over the fill area.

 - Select tool: click and drag to select a range of tiles to use in the Tilemap object.
 Then switch to another tool to use that selection.
 For example switching to the Pencil tool allows you to stamp out copies of the selected range.
 A shortcut for this is to hold shift and right click and drag an area while the Pencil tool is selected.
+The individual tiles in the selection will be highlighted in the Tilemap bar

 - Auto tile tool: this tool uses predefined brushes to automatically place the correct tile as you draw.
 Just pick the brush from the dropdown menu next to the tool's button and start using it.
 The brushes that are created by default are configured to work properly with the default tileset image.
 To create or modify brushes for use with different tilesets use the Tilemap Brush Editor.